 The Central Oregon STEM Hub brings together regional partners in STEM education, including K-12 teachers and administrators, out of school time providers, higher education, and industry professionals, to collectively increase and improve STEM opportunities in the region.
 Partners include:

-Bend-La Pine Schools: Bend-La Pine Schools is the 5th largest district in the state consisting of eighteen K-5 and, three K-8 elementary schools, six middle schools, and five high schools.
+Bend-La Pine Schools: Bend-La Pine Schools is the fifth largest district in the state consisting of eighteen K-5 and, three K-8 elementary schools, six middle schools, and five high schools.
 With over 18,000 students, the district covers the cities and towns of Bend, Sunriver and La Pine.
 The district’s mission states, in partnership with our community, will prepare each student with the knowledge and skill, confidence and personal integrity to contribute as a thriving citizen in our ever-changing global society.

 Crook County Schools: Located geographically in the center of the state of Oregon, Crook County Schools cover the communities of Prineville, Powell Butte, Paulina, Brothers and Post.
 The District serves approximately 3,000 students and, consists of two high schools, one middle school, two K-5 and two K-8 elementary schools, among other programs.
 Crook County Schools seek that the board, administration, staff, students, parents and the community to work together to ensure high academic achievement, personal growth, and exemplary citizenship by establishing a learning system based on performance excellence, continuous improvement, and safe and effective operations.